pyrocko/pyrocko/doc/source/topics/squirrel.rst

     Figure 8: Application has been restarted.

-But now, adding already known content is fast (Fig 9a).
+But now, adding already known content is fast (Fig 9 a).

 .. code-block:: python